DavidJCosby/PlanetSimulator/README.md

 I also wanted practice with some new Software Architecture principles that I learned earlier this year.
 I won't go too deep into the specifics, but one of my primary goals of this project was to write code that scales up easily.

 ## How to Run
-If you're just looking to hop right in without looking at the source code, run the executable PlanetGame.jar Make sure that you have a jdk before running.
+If you're just looking to hop right in without looking at the source code, run the executable PlanetSimulator.jar from the [releases](https://github.com/DavidJCosby/PlanetSimulator/releases) tab.
+Make sure that you have a jdk before running.
 (I used jdk1.8.0_211)

 ### Running in Eclipse